BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than four thousand general contracting and design related expert designations, the Custer County, Colorado Construction Expert Directory provides a wide spectrum of trial support and consulting services to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction related litigation support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house resources which comprise registered architects, professional engineers, licensed general and specialty contractors, the construction experts group brings national experience and local capabilities to Custer County and the surrounding areas.
+Leveraging from approximately five thousand general contracting and design related expert designations, the Custer County, Colorado Construction Expert Directory provides a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides building related trial support and expert consulting services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house personnel which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings regional experience and flexible capabilities to the Custer County construction industry.

 Construction Expert Witness News & Info